e4e/rosenv/README.md

 # rosenv
-Bash addon script to change ROS environments quickly
+Bash addon script to change ROS environments quickly and persistent across shells

 ---
 ## How to use: